quantum-pixel-team/ARG_0001_api/README.md

 # Run application on docker

-Docker compose directory is at: ecm-docker
+Docker compose directory is at: arg-docker
 ## Run local version
 1. `./gradlw build` build your code, to generate jars, the image will point to jar that will be created.
-2. Navigate to ecm-docker/ecm-local
+2. Navigate to arg-docker/arg-local
 3. Run command bellow to start api

 ```shell